-- (1) The Public Advocate may, on application by an eligible person in relation to a matter to which this Part applies or on his or her own initiative, provide preliminary assistance in resolving the matter, including by- - (a) ensuring that the parties to the matter are fully aware of their rights and obligations; and - (b) identifying the issues (if any) that are in dispute between the parties; and - (c) canvassing options that may obviate the need for further proceedings; and

-- (d) where appropriate, facilitating full and open communication between the parties. - (2) The Public Advocate may mediate a matter to which this Part applies on application by an eligible person in relation to the matter. - (3) An application under this section- - (a) must be made in a manner and form determined by the Public Advocate; and - (b) must be accompanied by such information as the Public Advocate may reasonably require; and - (c) must be accompanied by the prescribed fee. - (4) Before undertaking a mediation, the Public Advocate may, if he or she thinks it appropriate to do so, require an applicant for mediation who is not a medical practitioner to first obtain a written report from an independent medical practitioner (made after examining the relevant person) setting out- - (a) the potential advantages and disadvantages of- - (i) the medical treatment that a medical practitioner proposes to administer to the relevant person; and - (ii) any medical treatment that the eligible person, or some other person, has requested be administered to the relevant person; and
+- The Public Advocate may, on application by an eligible person in relation to a matter to which this Part applies or on his or her own initiative, provide preliminary assistance in resolving the matter, including by - ensuring that the parties to the matter are fully aware of their rights and obligations; and - identifying the issues (if any) that are in dispute between the parties; and (b) - (c) canvassing options that may obviate the need for further proceedings; and - where appropriate, facilitating full and open communication between the (d) parties. - The Public Advocate may mediate a matter to which this Part applies on application (2) by an eligible person in relation to the matter. - (3) An application under this section - must be made in a manner and form determined by the Public Advocate; and - (b) must be accompanied by such information as the Public Advocate may reasonably require; and - must be accompanied by the prescribed fee. - (4) Before undertaking a mediation, the Public Advocate may, if he or she thinks it appropriate to do so, require an applicant for mediation who is not a medical practitioner to first obtain a written report from an independent medical practitioner (made after examining the relevant person) setting out - the potential advantages and disadvantages of- (a) - the medical treatment that a medical practitioner proposes to administer to the relevant person; and - any medical treatment that the eligible person, or some other person, (ii) has requested be administered to the relevant person; and whether, in the independent medical practitioner's opinion, the requested (b) treatment is in the best interest of the relevant person's health and well-being; and